The “Burke did it” Theory.

 Denver, Colorado, 1996

 Jon Benet is the daughter of John Ramsey and a 6-year-old beauty pageant winner.
-Jon Benet has become known to a small segment of the mob that enjoys playing with small girls.
+A small segment of the mob that enjoys playing with small girls knows of Jon Benet.
 The mob wants Jon Benet and can guarantee that she will not be harmed.
 Pressure is put on John until he relents.
 Fleet will provide a man that is an expert with a garrote for the party.
 John will take Jon Benet to the party and pick her up.

 At the party, in a private room, Jon Benet was garroted, sexually fondled and aroused.
 Jon Benet had an intense orgasm.
 Everyone enjoyed the experience and Jon Benet was not harmed.
 John will pick her up and take her home.
 That night, Jon Benet wets the bed for the first time in over a year.